-Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for sickle cell anemia, beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Expanded Genetic Disease Carrier Screening Panel attached- 283 diseases by gene sequencing Carrier: Spinal Muscular Atrophy (SMN1/SMN2) Negative for other genes sequenced.
-Partner testing is recommended before using this donor.
+Chromosome analysis (karyotype) Normal male karyotype No evidence of clinically significant chromosome abnormalities Hemoglobin evaluation Normal hemoglobin fractionation and MCV/MCH results Reduced risk to be a carrier for beta thalassemia, alpha thalassemia trait (aa/ and a-/a-) and other hemoglobinopathies Cystic Fibrosis (CF) carrier screening Negative by gene sequencing in the CFTR gene 1/440 Spinal Muscular Atrophy (SMA) carrier screening Negative for deletions of exon 7 in the SMN1 gene 1/894 Tay Sachs enzyme analysis Carrier: Tay Sachs Disease by Hexosaminidase A activity 46.7% result indicates within the carrier range 672 nmol/mg protein Carrier testing recommended for those using this donor Expanded genetic disease testing attached- 283 diseases by gene sequencing Negative for genes sequenced

-^{}No single test can screen for all genetic disorders.
-A negative screening result significantly reduces, but cannot eliminate, the risk for these conditions in a pregnancy.

-^{}Donor residual risk is the chance the donor is still a carrier after testing negative.
+No single test can screen for all genetic disorders.
+A negative screening result significantly reduces, but cannot eliminate, the risk for these conditions in a pregnancy.Donor residual risk is the chance the donor is still a carrier after testing negative.